ryanbreed/resume/README.md

 | linkedin | [`linkedin.com/in/ryanbreed`](https://www.linkedin.com/in/ryanbreed) |

 ## Overview
-Seasoned professional with 23 years of deep technical experience with red/blue security operations and consulting.
-I have a track record for developing excellence in security operations organizations, a knack for researching novel security analytic techniques, and a penchant for building automated workflow support that can increase both tempo and accuracy.
+Seasoned professional with 29 years of deep technical experience with red/blue security operations and consulting.
+I have a track record for developing cohesive security operations teams, a knack for identifying analytical leverage in high-intensity technical environments and translating that into high-quality security analytics, and a penchant for automation that increases rigor and expands capabilities.

 ## Education
-* University of Texas at Austin LBJ School of Public Affairs - Global Policy Studies (2012–2014)
+* University of Texas at Austin LBJ School of Public Affairs - Global Policy Studies (incomplete) (2012–2014)
 * University of Rochester - Bachelor of Science in Molecular Genetics (1997)

 ## Experience
+### Senior Security Engineer II
+##### *HashiCorp* (May 2021 - _Present_)
+* Implement and manage automated deployments for security data collection and alert content through IaC
+* Handle rotation duties for triage and investigation of security alerts and take Incident Command for security incidents as needed
+* Manage vendor interactions for detection and data platforms, manage contract consumption, and optimize usage

+##### Accomplishments
+* Developed multi-cloud security data pipeline across 30 different SaaS vendors and 30,000 cloud accounts in AWS, GCP, and Azure
+* Built Detection-as-Code toolchain to maintain security detection and response content across detection engines in SumoLogic, DataDog, and cloud-native functions
+* Developed agentic skills and repo-specific instructions for making changes to data and detection pipelines

 ### Senior Incident Response Analyst
-##### *All Clear LLC* (Jan 2020 - _Present_)
+##### *All Clear LLC* (Jan 2020 - May 2021)
 * Triage, investigate, and respond to suspected security incidents according to organizational policy and procedure
 * Develop new alert analytics for threat actor TTPs identified in existing event load
 * Create workflow automation to streamline and simplify triage, investigation, and operator actions